serverlessworkflow/sdk-net/README.md

 With the SDK, you can:

-- Parse workflow JSON and YAML definitions
+- Read and write workflow JSON and YAML definitions
 - Programmatically build workflow definitions
 - Validate workflow definitions (both schema and workflow integrity validation)